parth1899/Artha-Yukti/README.md

-# 📈 ArthaYukti- A Deep Learning-Driven Financial Sentiment Analysis & Stock Forecasting Platform
+# 📈 ArthaYukti – A Deep Learning-Driven Financial Sentiment Analysis & Stock Forecasting Platform
+Built for INDOvateAI Sprint 2025 | Secured Second Prize 🏆

-This project integrates **FinBERT-based sentiment analysis** with an **LSTM-based stock price prediction model** to provide a **comprehensive market analysis**.
+This project integrates FinBERT-based sentiment analysis with an LSTM-based stock price prediction model to provide a comprehensive market analysis.
 It dynamically assigns weightage to sentiment and price forecasts to improve investment decision-making.

 ---